zhumingpassional/Maxcut_CSCI/README.md

 ## Run algorithms

-Command:
+Commands:
 ```
 python greedy.py
 python random_walk.py
 python simulated_annealing.py
 ```

 ## Datasets

-Take g14.txt (an undirected graph iwth 800 nodes and 4694 edges) as an example:
+Take g14.txt (an undirected graph with 800 nodes and 4694 edges) as an example:

 800 4694 # #nodes is 800, and #edges is 4694.